26 Great Books on Vietnam

 “Up to then there had been something of a gentleman’s agreement among those who might be called The Good Journalists of Washington that the Kennedy Administration was one of excellence, that it was for good things and against bad things, and that when it did lesser things it was only in self-defense, and in order that it might do other good things.”

 If you want to know why the United States lost the Vietnam War, read The Best and the Brightest.
-The author, David Halberstam, was a New York Times journalist stationed in Vietnam during the 1960s.
+David Halberstam was a New York Times journalist stationed in Vietnam during the 1960s.

-I love, love, love this book.
+I loved, loved, loved this book.
 I was so absorbed in reading about the arrogance and ignorance of those in power that even though it’s thick (832 pages), it didn’t take me that long to get through it.

 Verdict: Read it!
 The Best and the Brightest is one of the best nonfiction books about Vietnam!